ancaerena/quiz_project3/README.md

 <br>
 <h2>Credits</h2>
 <br>
-- My mentor Jubril Akolade for overviewing the project and suggesting a few changes to be more user-friendly
+- My mentor Jubril Akolade for overviewing the project and suggesting a few changes to be more user-friendly<br>
-- StockFlow - in finding the string to import for lowercase enumeration
+- Stack Overflow - in finding the string to import for lowercase enumeration<br>
-- Realpython.com in helping organising my code in functions
+- Realpython.com in helping organising my code in functions<br>